argaar/ttgo-lora32-v2-ttn-tracker/README.md

 Example: VCC (PH2) ----- 100 kΩ ----- PIN35 ----- 100 kΩ ----- GND

 9. Turn on the device and once a GPS lock is acquired, the device will start sending data to TTN and TTN Mapper.

+## v2.1.0 Improvements

+- **No confirmation**: Removed confirmation of messages every N. If we don’t receive an ACK from TTN, the packet remains in the queue.
+Since this is a tracker, we’re supposed to be moving, so keeping and resending an old position after we’ve already moved is not useful.
+- **Added alive message**: Introduced a new message on a separate LoRa port to send an "alive" event when no GPS fix is available.
+This confirms that the device can still communicate with the network, even if its position is unknown.
+- **Fix GPS Commands**: Only RMC and GGA sentences are now enabled and parsed from the GPS device.
+- **Payload Formatter**: Adapted to new TTN Uplink format

 ## v2.0.0 Improvements